epiverse-trace/linelist/tests/testthat/_snaps/compat-dplyr.md

 # Compatibility with dplyr::transmute()

-    The following tags have lost their variable: date_onset:dist, date_outcome:speed
+    The following labelled variables are lost:
+     speed - date_outcome
+     dist - date_onset

 # Compatibility with dplyr::mutate(.keep)

-    The following tags have lost their variable: date_outcome:speed
+    The following labelled variables are lost:
+     speed - date_outcome

 # Compatibility with dplyr::select()

-    The following tags have lost their variable: date_outcome:speed
+    The following labelled variables are lost:
+     speed - date_outcome